 The $1000 nonrefundable advance deposit is good for the spring term of the academic year in which you plan to begin your Physician Assistant Program graduate studies.
 If you don't enroll, the deposit is forfeited.

 Orthodontics Program Students

-The housing deposit carries forward until you graduate, or stay enrolled in classes but move off campus.
-After you graduate or move off campus, if there are no housing fines, this deposit is either applied against current tuition charges or refunded.
+The housing deposit carries forward until you graduate, or stay enrolled in classes but move off-campus.
+After you graduate or move off-campus, if there are no housing fines, this deposit is either applied against current tuition charges or refunded.

 Fall Semester - If you do not enroll for the fall semester, you must send a written request for a refund to the Office of Residence Life by July 1.
 If you do not enroll and do not request a refund by July 1, the deposit is forfeited.

-Spring Semester - If you do not enroll for the spring semester, you must send a written request for a refund to the Office of Residence Life no more than two weeks prior to the start of spring classes.
+Spring Semester - If you do not enroll for the spring semester, you must send a written request for a refund to the Office of Residence Life no more than two weeks before the start of spring classes.
 If you don't enroll and don't request a refund two weeks before the start of spring classes, the deposit is forfeited.